microsoft/vscode-azuretools/utils/README.md

 ### Display Context Values

 With environment variable `DEBUGTELEMETRY` set to 'v' and settings.json field `"azureTools.showContextValues": true`, tooltips on treeItems will display their `contextValue` instead of their conventional tooltip.
 Set this value to false if you wish to display the normal tooltip while in debug mode.
-Tree items that were rendered before the change took place will need to be rerendered before the change will appear.
+The change in tooltip will then be reflected after the next user action is made through the tree GUI.

 ## Azure Extension Tree File System